-And it tasted hot, very hot.
-Not hot like lava, but hot.
-I figured that this was because it was called pepper, but still, it seemed a bit too much.
+And it tasted very hot.
+Not hot like lava, but still hot.
+I figured that this was because it was called Qalampir, but still, it seemed a bit too much.
 After all, I had tried Nemiroff Honey Pepper before, which was a very fine vodka, and Mernaya Honey Pepper, which wasn’t as smooth.
 So I knew that there were differences in pepper-flavored vodkas.
-This one, I decided to give it a 4/10 in taste.
+This one wasn’t so good.